Tim15/airsonos/README.md

-An AirSonos fork that actually works :)
+An AirSonos fork that actually works
 ========

-AirSonos is a server that adds Apple [AirPlay](https://www.apple.com/airplay/) (iOS, OS X) support to all Sonos devices on a network.
+AirSonos is a little server that allows [AirPlay](https://www.apple.com/airplay/) streaming to the Sonos devices on your network.

 Install nodejs8, npm and some dependencies:
 ```